aminblm/awesome-chatgpt-suggestions/README.md

-# chatGPT-prompts
+# awesome-chatgpt-suggestions

-List of prompts for chatGPT for various tasks assistances.
+List of suggestions for chatgpt for various tasks assistances.

 ## Prompts